 The pass number is displayed on the top left corner of the screen.
-To change the pass being viewed touch the arrow icons.
+To change the pass being viewed on the LASER scoring screen, touch the arrow icons.

 TRAVEL DIRECTION

 The travel direction is located on the left side in the middle of the screen.
 When the user first starts to weld, a travel direction is sensed by the system and an arrow indicating the direction is displayed.
 For visual cues, the system assumes these directions.
 The visual cues will automatically adapt to the travel direction used when the arc is struck.